xuser123/freecodecamp/README.md

-Tutorials from FreeCodeCamp are needed to complete the second step called "Basics of HTML and CSS" in the "The Front End"-section of TheOdinProject. https://www.theodinproject.com
+Tutorials from FreeCodeCamp are needed to complete the second step in the "The Front End"-section of TheOdinProject called "Basics of HTML and CSS". https://www.theodinproject.com